Volume 405, Issue 3, 1 February 2010, Pages 1022-1032

 Thermodynamic stability requires CV≥0, which is evidently satisfied.
 The Helmholtz free energy is assembled as

-where we substitute the fugacity expansions of the chemical potential (3.1) and the partition function (3.4) as well as
+where we substitute the fugacity expansions of the chemical potential (3.1) and the partition function (3.4) as well as to obtain

 with x=m/(βpF) as in Eq.
 (3.7).
 The thermal equation of state